BadIdeaFactory/eggfacts/FACTS.md

 Oomancy refers to divination by eggs.
 An example would be the oracular reading (i.e., scrying) of the shapes that a separated egg white forms when dropped into hot water.

-The Battle for the Golden Egg, also informally known as the Egg Bowl, is an American college football rivalry game played annually between Southeastern Conference members Mississippi State University and Ole Miss.

 ## Miscellaneous